Milo interviews Thurston about money, migration, and why your accounting software is already dead.

 This is where the conversation shifted.
 From QuickBooks Desktop hosting to something different.
 From cloud accounting software to all-in-one business software.
 Because EezyBooks is not a standalone accounting application the way Xero or Wave or FreshBooks is.
 It is one panel in a workspace that includes accounting, payments, point of sale, time tracking, CRM, fleet management, document management, and communications — accessible from one login, on any device, through a single progressive web application.

 EezyBooks at twenty dollars per seat.
 EezyPay at no monthly fee — transaction processing only, at Stripe’s published rate of 2.9% plus thirty cents for cards and 0.8% for ACH capped at five dollars.
 EezyPOS included.
 EezyClock included.
 No add-on fees.
 No tier upgrades.
+The revenue model is a la carte across the platform — you pay for the products you use, not for feature unlocks within them.

 VII.
 The Register